Calebh101/dictionaries/README.md

-# dictionaries
+# Dictionaries

-A new Flutter project.
+A cool little tool to centralize your development of different "dictionaries".